ConstantinoSchillebeeckx/Techshop-EEE-201/README.md

 </p>

 # EEE-201
-This repo has moved and is now referred to as [EEE-105: Arduino 1](https://github.com/techshop/EEE-105-Arduino-1)
+This repo has moved and is now referred to as [EEE-105: Arduino 1](https://github.com/techshop/EEE-105-Arduino-1).
+This content is being kept here so that any outstanding links still work.